fibasile/fabacademy2014/public/classes/02_cad.md

 ###An Inkscape extension

 The display I plan to use for the project has only a two color screen, and images can be loaded into it as a bitmap of 128x64, represented as an array of bytes.
-This is good for the low memory usage of the microcontroller, but it makes quite difficult to create such images, especially from a non technical person.
+This is good for the low memory usage of the microcontroller, but it makes quite difficult to create such images, especially by a non technical person.

 <div class="text-center" style="margin-bottom:20px;">
     <a class="th"><img src="../images/week02/eink.jpg"></a>